ellmau/ellmau.github.io_old/_teaching/leipzig-msc.md

 > 2017 - 2020

 In this seminar the students should have learned the syntax and semantics of answer set programming.
-Then they should be able to model every-day combinatorial planning problems with ASP and solve them efficiently with the solver [clingo](https://potassco.org/clingo/).
+They should be able to model every-day combinatorial planning problems with ASP and solve them efficiently with the solver [clingo](https://potassco.org/clingo/).

 During my certification process for the Saxon Higher Education Didactics Certificate, this course got redesigned as a blended learning experience which utilised e-learning technologies to enhance in-person learning parts.
 In 2020, due to the COVID-19 pandemic, the course focused on the e-teaching elements.
 The in-person sessions have been realised with synchronuous online conferences.